CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module CON.4 Selection and use of standard software.md

 **Implementation**

 Before using standard software, ensure that the integrity of the installation software is guaranteed (see CON.4.M1 * Ensuring Integrity of Standard Software *).
 In addition, standard software should be securely installed and configured afterwards (see CON.4.M3 * Secure installation and configuration of standard software *).
-For each application, an installation instruction should also be provided (see CON.4.M2 * Development of the standard software installation instructions *).
+For each application an installation instruction has to be created (see CON.4.M2 * Development of the standard software installation instructions *).

 **Business**